bsosnowski/ansible-tibco-bwce/README.md

 In order to set BWCE, Java, Maven versions, installation directories and a list of plugins - modify settings here: [tibco.yml](./inventories/production/group_vars/tibco.yml)

 ## How to open Business Studio
-This Playbook will install Business Studio icon:
+This Playbook will install Business Studio shortcut:

 ![business-studio-icon](./imgs/business-studio-icon.png)